BingxueXu/BingxueXu/README.md

-- 👋 Hi, I’m @BingxueXu
+- 👋 Hi, I’m @BingxueXu, a first year MSc student at KTH
-- 👀 I’m interested in human-centric robotics and autonomous driving
+- 👀 I’m interested in robotics and cars
 - 🌱 I’m currently learning autonomous systems
-- 💞️ I’m looking to collaborate on any interesting project
+- 💞️ I’m looking for a summer job 2024, willing to collaborate on any interesting project
 - 📫 Feel free to reach me at autoxue@gmail.com

 <!---